 The default URL of your Brand Portal tenant is:

 Wherein, the Tenant id is the IMS org.

 Perform the following steps if you are not sure of the Brand Portal URL:

-From the left rail, select Adobe Experience Manager Brand Portal – Brand Portal.
+From the left panel, select Adobe Experience Manager Brand Portal – Brand Portal.

 Click on Go to Brand Portal to directly open Brand Portal in the browser.

 Or copy the Brand Portal tenant URL from the Go to Brand Portal link and paste it in your browser to open the Brand Portal interface.

 Perform the following steps to validate the connection between your Experience Manager Assets as a Cloud Service instance and Brand Portal tenant:

 From the Tools panel, navigate to Deployment > Distribution.

 A Brand Portal distribution agent (bpdistributionagent0) is created under Publish to Brand Portal.